-This publication provides margins (farm values and farm-to-retail price spreads) of selected essential products such as maize, wheat, dairy, poultry, lamb and beef.
-The updated producer and retailer prices for these selected commodities, show the fluctuation between FTRPS and farm value between November 2022 and January 2023.
-This could be driven by several factors such as openness of international trade, level of competition in the food supply chain and increased levels of food processing, among others.
-Further in-depth study on selected commodities will provide the factors behind these fluctuations.
+This publication provides margins (farm values and farm-to-retail price spreads) of selected essential products such as maize, wheat, dairy, poultry, lamb, and beef.
+The updated producer and retailer prices for these selected commodities show the fluctuation between FTRPS and farm value between February 2023 and April 2023.
+This could be driven by several factors such as openness of international trade, level of competition in the food supply chain, and increased levels of food processing, among others.
+The further in-depth study on selected commodities will provide the factors behind these fluctuations.